 How it all began

-The first community foundation was set up in America in 1914, as a way for the Cleveland Trust Company to manage multiple small endowments for the benefit of Cleveland.
 Like other philanthropists at the time, they had trouble finding beneficiaries for their grants, and needed to improve efficiency.
-Their solution was to design a model that would look at the root causes of problems in communities instead of being cause specific, engage local people decision making and be more efficient.
-This is the model we have today: multiple small endowments, held by community foundations.
-These endowments are increasingly important to communities when other sources of funding are reducing.
+Their solution was to design a model that would look at the root causes of problems in communities instead of being cause specific, engage local people in decision making and be more efficient.

 Community foundations in the UK

 The UK chapter of the community foundation story began in Swindon in 1975, later merging with the Wiltshire Community Trust to form the present Wiltshire Community Foundation.
-Many other community foundations were formed in during the 1980s and in 1991 the Community Foundation Network was established to encourage cooperation and to share best practice.
+Many other community foundations were formed during the 1980s and in 1991 the Community Foundation Network was established to invite cooperation and to share best practice.

 Our international members